SBCConnect/documentation/docs/pages/create-a-resource-account-user.md

 {
   Write-Host "Opps.
 Looks like there was an error!" -ForegroundColor Yellow Write-Host "Any errors may indicate that the resource account doesn't have a license OR the number is already in use."
-  Write-Host "Refer to this site for information on licensing resouce accounts" -ForegroundColor Yellow Write-Host "https://sbcconnect.com.au/pages/license-a-phone-system-resource-account.html" -ForegroundColor Yellow Pause
+  Write-Host "Refer to the following site for information on licensing resource accounts" -ForegroundColor Yellow Write-Host "https://sbcconnect.com.au/pages/license-a-phone-system-resource-account.html" -ForegroundColor Yellow Pause
   Break #Exit script but don't close PowerShell to keep the logged in session